How To Learn Your Partner’s Love Language

 Gary Chapman writes about the five love languages in his bestseller The Five Love Languages: The Secrets to Love That Lasts.
 The way each one of us wants to express or receive love is different.
 However, understanding that can do wonders because when you know what makes your partner happy, you will obviously try to do that, right?
 Here are the five language of love according to the book:

-Recognition through the right words
+Love Language: Recognition through the right words

 All of us could do with a little more appreciation, right?
 Positive words or a note of appreciation goes a long way in showing that you are really ‘noticing’ your partner.
 If your significant other is wearing something nice or flaunting a new hairstyle, appreciate it.
 However, the point is to be genuine.
 Don’t just say something is good when you don’t mean it because your partner will soon see through your insincerity.
 Including cards or love notes are also great things to do.

-Quality time together
+Quality time together with your loved one

 For some people, being together is all that they want.
 Maybe it is apparently not much.
 Just watching a movie together or an impromptu date night?
 And it does not really have to be an elaborate or fancy affair.
 But what matters is spending some quality time in each other’s company.
 What’s most important is being there, not just physically but also emotionally.
 This means, paying real attention when you are talking instead of constantly checking your cell phone or laptop.